Mapping Customer.io to outgoing integrations

 Context from the Track API

-Data Pipelines payloads contain a context object including information about the source of the data.
-For data coming in through our Journeys Track API (including integrations like our Journeys JavaScript snippet), the context contains a child object called journeys with identifiers from the original call.
+Payloads for the Pipelines API contain a context object including information about the source of the data.
+For data coming in through our Track API (including integrations like our classic JavaScript snippet), the context contains a child object called journeys with identifiers from the original call.
 This can help you understand which calls were made from the Track API (or our associated libraries).

 The context object contains a journeys.identifiers object with identity information for the person or group represented in the original call.